August Update: All courses continue as planned

 Detailed working drawings and bespoke design are the focus of this term.
 Specialist lectures on hard materials and furniture design.
 Visual communication skills are also enhanced and students begin developing their portfolios.
 Towards the end of the term, the Group Project will be launched with a site visit and specialist lectures.

 Design Project 4 Group Commercial Project

 Students round off the last two terms of their course with two large projects.
-The first one is a live, socially focused group project, in conjunction with the KLC Design Changes Lives Foundation.
-At the end of term, students will be briefed on their final design project and begin research and conceptual development.
+The first one is a 'live', socially-focused group project, in conjunction with the KLC Design Changes Lives Foundation.
+At the end of the term, students will be briefed on their final design project and begin research and conceptual development.

 Design Project 5 Large Self-directed Project (with options to choose a brief centred on a commercial, residential or hospitality client)